seal-codes/webapp/README.md

 3. **Verification Tools**:
    - Web-based verification tool works across all formats
    - Mobile app allows for quick verification via camera
-   - Offline verification is possible with downloaded verification tools
+   - Offline verification is possible with downloaded verification tools, verifying the has but not the signature when offline

 ## Future Extensions